Plan for Post Tax Proceeds

 Sale Structure: Stock or Asset Sale?

-Probably the biggest thing that jumps off the page when considering transaction related taxes is the structure of a sale- specifically a stock or asset sale.
-In a stock sale you are selling the whole company: assets, liabilities, the whole enchilada.
-Tax on an stock sale is (principally) paid at the capital gains rate (currently 20%) on the amount over basis.
+Probably the biggest thing that jumps off the page when considering transaction-related taxes is the structure of a sale- specifically, a stock or asset sale.
+In a stock sale, you are selling the whole company: assets, liabilities, and the whole enchilada.
+Tax on a stock sale is (principally) paid at the capital gains rate (currently 20%) on the amount over basis.
 This is pretty favorable.

-So right off the bat it’s apparent that, generally speaking, a stock sale will result in higher post-tax proceeds than an asset sale.
+So, right off the bat, it’s apparent that a stock sale will generally result in higher post-tax proceeds than an asset sale.
 The catch?
 Getting a buyer to agree to a stock sale can be very difficult.

 Installment Sale